Amusing Permutation Representations of Group Extensions: The binary tetrahedral group

 The group of determinant 1, $(2\times2)$-matrices with entries in the $3$-element field is known as $\SL_2(\Z/3)$.
 It acts upon the vector space $\Z/3 \times \Z/3$.
 The entries in such a matrix can be taken from the set $\{-1,0,1\}$, where $1+1=-1$ and $(-1)^2=1=(-1)+(-1)$.
 Any matrix fixes the origin, and so the matrix can be thought of as a permutation of the remaining eight points.
-To save space, we write the vectors as rows and number them as follows:
+These vectors are written as rows and numbered follows:

+The labels upon these vectors were chosen so that the isomorphism between $\SL_2(\Z/3)$ and the binary tetrahedral group $\widetilde{A_4}$ respects a permutation representation upon the latter that is induced via choosing a specific subgroup.

-Here and elsewhere, in order to specify a group of symmetries as a permutation of a set, we (somewhat, but not entirely, arbitrarily) rename the elements of the set with non-negative integers.
+Here and elsewhere, in order to specify a group of symmetries as a permutation of a set, the elements of the set are labeled with non-negative (or sometimes strictly positive) integers.
 The group is generated by the four matrices that are given below.
-We specify the matrix, multiply it by a $(4\times 3)$ matrix whose columns correspond to $0,1,2,$ and $3$ respectively, and write down the corresponding permutation.
+The matrix is specified, multiplied by a $(4\times 2)$ matrix whose columns correspond to $0,1,2,$ and $3$ respectively, and the corresponding permutation of $\{0,1, \ldots, 7\}$ is indicated.
 The permutation is obtained since the points that are labeled $0$ and $4$ are antipodal, as are the pairs $[1,5]$, $[2,6]$, and $[3,7]$; the transformations are linear.

 The vector space $(\Z/3)^2$ consists of nine points.
-We can imagine these as the vertices of the $4$-dimensional figure that is the cartesian product of a pair of equilateral triangles.
-An outline of the boundary of that $4$-dimensional figure is depicted in Fig.~\ref{z3z3}.
+These are imagined as the vertices of the $4$-dimensional figure that is the cartesian product of a pair of equilateral triangles.
+An outline of the boundary of that $4$-dimensional figure is depicted in Fig.~20.
 Since the boundary of this space is a $3$-sphere, it can be decomposed as the union of two solid tori.
 The vertices lie on the common boundary of these.
-So we unfold this single torus onto the plane.
-In Fig.~\ref{theboxes}, the actions of half of the elements of $\SL_2(\Z/3)$ are depicted as permutations of the eight non-zero vectors.
+This single torus is unfolded onto the plane.
+In Fig.~21, the actions of half of the elements of $\SL_2(\Z/3)$ are depicted as permutations of the eight non-zero vectors.
 The matrices that are not shown are either inverses of those shown, or the identity matrix.
 Also within the figure, the permutations are expressed as products of cycles in the symmetric group on the set $\{0,1,\ldots, 7\}$.

 The subgroup $\{I, -I\}$, where $I$ is the identity matrix, is normal.
 The quotient group ${\mbox{\rm PSL}}_2(\Z/3)=\SL_2(\Z/3)/\{I,-I\}$ is isomorphic to the alternating group on $4$-elements.
 There is a short exact sequence